 - Reduce the amount of sugars in your diet in general – check those food labels!

 You’ll be surprised at how much sugar are snuck into things we eat regularly (or things that we would guess are low in sugar!)

 Increase the amount of “low GI” foods you eat

-Food that are low on the glycemic index include chick peas, kidney beans, sweet potatoes, wholegrain bread (NOT wholewheat), Cherries, Plums, Rolled Oats, Almond milk and dried apple slices.
+Food that is low on the glycemic index includes chickpeas, kidney beans, sweet potatoes, whole grain bread (NOT wholewheat), Cherries, Plums, Rolled Oats, Almond milk and dried apple slices.

 Cut out dairy